-(m) A child is exempt from the compulsory school attendance requirements set forth in §18-8-1a of this code if the child is an eligible recipient participating in the Hope Scholarship Program, as provided for in §18-31-1 et seq. of this code and provides a notice of intent to participate in the Hope Scholarship Program to the county superintendent.
-The county superintendent shall enter the following into the West Virginia Education Information System (WVEIS):
+140 (m) A child is exempt from the compulsory school attendance requirements set forth in 141 §18-8-1a of this code if the child is an eligible recipient participating in the Hope Scholarship 142 Program, as provided for in §18-31-1 et seq. of this code and provides a notice of intent to 143 participate in the Hope Scholarship Program to the county superintendent.
+Any student exempt 144 pursuant to this subsection shall follow all applicable requirements imposed by §18-31-8 of this 145 code and is considered a Hope Scholarship student.
+Any student who receives the Hope 146 Scholarship shall meet the requirements of this subdivision in addition to any requirements 147 imposed by §18-31-1 et seq. of this code, regardless of whether the student chooses to participate 148 or enroll in a nonpublic school, a microschool, a learning pod, or an individualized instructional 149 program pursuant to the Hope Scholarship Act.
+The county superintendent shall enter the 150 following into the West Virginia Education Information System (WVEIS):

-147 (1) The filing of the notice of intent pursuant to this subsection;
+151 (1) The filing of the notice of intent pursuant to this subsection;